solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 2. Generate a new keypair for the source buffer account.
 3. Create the buffer account and write the ELF bytes to it.
 4. Generate a new keypair for the feature gate.
-5. Create a new feature gate to replace the target program with the uploaded ELF.
+5. Create a new feature gate to replace the target program with the source buffer.
 6. Follow the existing process for activating features.

 ## Impact